Angela I. Renton

 Renton, A.I., Painter, D.R. & Mattingley, J.B.
 (2018, November).
 Implicit neurofeedback boosts feature-based selective attention in a visual decision making task.
-Poster presentation at the Australian Cognitive Neuroscience Society Conference, Melbourne.
+Poster presentation at the Australian Cognitive Neuroscience Society Conference, Melbourne, Australia.

 Renton, A.I.
 (2018, September).
 Machine Learning for Scientists.
-Workshop presented at the Australasian Open Science Conference, Brisbane.
+Workshop presented at the Australasian Open Science Conference, Brisbane, Australia.

 Renton, A.I., Mattingley, J.B. & Painter, D.R.
 (2017, December).
 Translating thoughts into text: Rapid communication with a brain computer interface virtual keyboard.
-Poster presentation at Systems and Computational Neuroscience Down Under, Brisbane.
+Poster presentation at Systems and Computational Neuroscience Down Under, Brisbane, Australia.

 Renton, A.I., Painter, D.R. & Mattingley, J.B.
 (2017, August).
 Differential mobilization of visual selective attention during dynamic approach and avoidance behaviour.
-Poster presentation at the 13th International Conference for Cognitive Neuroscience, Amsterdam.
+Poster presentation at the 13th International Conference for Cognitive Neuroscience, Amsterdam, Netherlands.

 Renton, A.I., Painter, D. R., Kim, J. J., & Mattingley, J. B. (2016, November).
 Are two brains better than one?
 Evidence of neural synchrony across co-actors in a visually guided movement task.
 Talk at the Australasian Cognitive Neuroscience Society (ACNS) Conference, Shoal Bay, Australia.

 Renton, A.I., Painter, D.R., & Mattingley, J.B.
 (2015, November).
 Neural Correlates of Selective Visual Attention for Interactive Approach and Avoidance.
-Poster presentation at the Australian Cognitive Neuroscience Society Conference, Auckland.
+Poster presentation at the Australian Cognitive Neuroscience Society Conference, Auckland, New Zealand.

 Renton, A.I.
 (2015, September).
 Using evoked brain oscillations to track approach and avoidance behaviour during video-game play.
-Talk at the University of Queensland Undergraduate Research Conference, Brisbane.
+Talk at the University of Queensland Undergraduate Research Conference, Brisbane, Australia.